-Description of Key Audit Matter

-Valuation of long term business provisions

-The Society's financial statements include a net technical provision asset of £51,795,029 million (2022: £38,568,834 million), measured on a Solvency II basis.
-This is set out in further detail in note 7.

-There is an inherent risk that insurance technical provisions can be misstated due to the fact that estimates are necessarily involved, and as such, there is an element of subjectivity in any such provision.

-The calculation of the Society's insurance technical provisions requires management to make significant judgements about a variety of assumptions including (but not limited to) mortality assumptions, lapsed rate, investment yields, discount rates and the current expectation of future expenses.
+Key audit matter Valuation of technical provisions There is an inherent risk that insurance technical provisions can be misstated due to the fact that estimates are necessarily involved, and as such, there is an element of subjectivity in any such provision.
+The Society's financial statements include a net technical provision asset of £39,463,198 (2023: £51,795,029) measured on a The calculation of the Society's insurance technical provisions requires management to make significant judgements about a variety of assumptions including (but not limited to) mortality assumptions, lapsed rate, investment yields, discount rates and the current expectation of future expenses.
+Solvency II basis.
+This is set out in further detail in note 8.
 We have assessed this area as being of significant risk to the audit due to the significance of these amounts in deriving the Society's results and because of the degree of assumptions and estimation underpinning the calculation, which can be highly subjective.